-Step 2: Transfer liquid assets such as bank accounts, CD's, and securities to children or to a trust.
-This enables you to qualify for coverage under the Medicaid ceiling of no more than $14,850 in assets.
+Step 2: Transfer liquid assets such as bank accounts, CD’s, and securities to children or to a trust.
+This enables you to qualify for coverage under the Medicaid eligibility ceiling of 2022, of no more than $16,800 in assets.
 These assets are protected by the trust in the same manner your home is, if you own one.

-Step 3: Transfer excess income to a "pooled income" trust, which will be used to cover your bills.
-By placing excess income in a pooled income trust, you will have no more than $845 a month in income, which is the Medicaid limit for a single person in New York.
-These trusts are administered by certain charities, and are an important link in obtaining eligibility for Medicaid.
-Here's how they work.
+Step 3: Transfer excess income to a “pooled income” trust, which will be used to cover your bills.
+By placing excess income in a pooled income trust, you will have no more than $954 a month in income, which is the Medicaid eligibility limit for a single person in New York.
+These trusts are administered by certain charities, and play a key role in protecting your income when you receive Medicaid benefits.
+Here’s how they work.

 The pooled income trust functions almost like a bill paying service.
 Through the trust, excess income can be used to pay for food, clothing, monthly rent or mortgage, telephone, electricity, taxes, home repairs – all living expenses except medical premiums and medical bills.
 The trust charges a small monthly processing fee for the service.

-It's called a pooled income trust because the assets of all participants are "pooled" together for investment and management purposes, however you have your own segregated account, established solely for your use.
-When you pass on, whatever is left over in your trust account is used for other beneficiaries of the trust, helping the charity to continue providing services to those who need them.
+It’s called a pooled income trust because the assets of all participants are “pooled” together for investment and management purposes, however you have your own segregated account, established solely for your use.
+When you pass on, whatever is left over in your trust account is used to help the charity to continue providing benefits to those it serves.

-What this strategy accomplishes is to preserve your "excess" income.
-It enables you to pay your living expenses and retain your lifestyle while still qualifying for Medicaid coverage of home care.
-Certainly, few people today could live on $845 a month in New York.
+What this strategy accomplishes is to preserve your “excess” income.
+It enables you to pay your living expenses and maintain your lifestyle while you are recieving Medicaid coverage of home care.
+Certainly, few people today could live on $954 a month in New York.

-Medicaid will pay for your care, and in most cases you'll hang on to all of your income and assets.
+Medicaid will pay for your care, and in most cases you’ll hang on to all of your income and assets.
 Medicaid will also supplement any gaps in your Medicare or other medical insurance.
-That means you won't have large out-of-pocket expenses for medical care.
-There's also a wide range of community programs to take advantage of, will be inherited by to your children and family members.
+That means you won’t have large out-of-pocket expenses for medical care.
+There’s also a wide range of community programs to take advantage of, will be inherited by to your children and family members.
 The more you preserve now, the greater amount there’ll be to pay for your own necessities and luxuries, and eventually to leave to your heirs.

 When you pass on, what you worked for your entire life can be given to your children and family members, instead of being used to reimburse a government agency.
 The more you preserve now, the greater amount there’ll be to pay for your own necessities and luxuries, and eventually to leave to your heirs.

-Here's an example of a situation Lamson & Cutner's Medicaid lawyers handled for an elderly single woman suffering from a terminal illness:
+Here’s an example of a situation Lamson & Cutner’s Medicaid lawyers handled for an elderly single woman: